 Can't find an agreement with your school or would you like to request an agreement?
 Check out our Checklists and Forms page.

 What is articulated college credit?
 Articulated credit is college credit that is awarded once a student completes TSCC articulated academic credit eligibility requirements .
 The amount of credit available for articulation is agreed upon by TSCC and the student's school/career center.
-Articulation agreements allow students to earn college credit for courses they have completed as part of a high school or adult education program.
+Articulation agreements allow students to earn college credit for courses without taking them because students learn the information as part of their career tech or adult education program.

 What is transcripted college credit?
 Transcripted credit is college credit that is automatically recorded on the student's transcript upon completion of a college course without a petition process.
 The amount of credit available for transcription is agreed upon by TSCC and the student's school/career center.
 Transcripted credit agreements allow students to take college courses while still in high school as part of a career technical program.
 Transcripted credit is usually listed as part of an articulation agreement.